Global effective versions of the Brian\ccon-Skoda-Huneke theorem: Introduction

 More generally one can take arbitrary polynomials $F_j$ of degree at most $d$ and look for a solution $Q_j$ to

-with good degree estimates, provided that the polynomial $\Phi$ belongs to the ideal $(F_j)$ generated by the $F_j$ on $V$.
+on $V$ with good degree estimates, provided that the polynomial $\Phi$ belongs to the ideal $(F_j)$ generated by the $F_j$ on $V$.
 It follows from a result of Hermann, \cite{Her}, that one can choose $Q_j$ such that $\deg(F_jQ_j)\le \deg \Phi+C(d,N)$, where $C(d,N)$ is like $2(2d)^{2^N-1}$ for large $d$, thus doubly exponential.
-It is shown in \cite{MM} that this estimate cannot be substantially improved.
+It is shown in \cite{MM} that this estimate cannot be substantially improved for $V=\C^n$.
 However, under additional hypotheses on $\Phi$ and the common zero set of the $F_j$, much sharper estimates are possible.
-In the extreme case when the polynomials $F_j$ have no common zero set even at infinity, a classical result of Macaulay, \cite{Macaul}, states that one can solve \eqref{hummer} with polynomials $Q_j$ such that
+In the extreme case when the polynomials $F_j$ have empty common zero set, even at infinity, a classical result of Macaulay, \cite{Macaul}, states that when $V=\C^n$, one can solve \eqref{hummer} with polynomials $Q_j$ such that $ \deg F_jQ_j\le \max(\deg \Phi, d(n+1)-n), $ cf.\ Example~\ref{macex} below.

 By homogenization, this kind of effective results can be reformulated as geometric statements: Let $z=(z_0,\ldots,z_N)$, $z'=(z_1,\ldots,z_N)$, let $f_{i}(z):=z_0^{d}F_i(z'/z_0)$ be the $d$-homogenizations of $F_i$, and let $\varphi(z):=z_0^{\deg \Phi}\Phi(z'/z_0)$.
 Then there is a representation \eqref{hummer} on $V$ with $\deg(F_jQ_j)\le\rho$ if and only if there are $(\rho-d)$-homogeneous forms $q_i$ on $\P^N$ such that